Networking plugin for pod networking in Kubernetes using Elastic Network Interfaces on AWS.

 mode, until all of the policies are configured for the new pod, containers in the new pod will start with a default allow policy.
 A default allow policy means that all ingress and egress traffic is allowed to and from the new pods.
 However, in the strict

-mode, a new pod will be blocked from Egress and Ingress connections till a qualifying Network Policy is applied.
+mode, a new pod will start with a default deny policy and all Egress and Ingress connections will be blocked till Network Policies are configured.
 In Strict Mode, you must have a network policy defined for every pod in your cluster.
 Host Networking pods are exempted from this requirement.

 IP Mode | Secondary IP Mode | Prefix Delegation | Security Groups Per Pod | WARM & MIN IP/Prefix Targets | External SNAT | Network Policies |